 Laura first discovered her love for this work about ten years ago as an undergraduate at the University of California, Berkeley.
 She was an intern working on an evaluation of a child abuse prevention program, helping staff figure out what was working and what wasn’t.
 From that experience, she was hooked and has continued to help organizations gather, understand, and use data.

 Not long after leaving her undergraduate program, Laura also discovered that she had a passion for public health.
 Over the years, she has worked in a variety of areas within field.
 She helped HIV prevention programs in Rhode Island, substance abuse treatment organizations in Massachusetts and palliative care units at hospitals in Southern California conduct evaluations.
 She built databases for HIV/AIDS care and treatment programs in Africa.
 She helped the health department in Minnesota gather information about resident and family satisfaction at every nursing home in the state.
 And, in 2009, she earned her Master of Public Health from Columbia University.

-Khathy is the immediate past President for SC SOPHE and has also served in the Continuing Education and Newsletter Chair.
+Khathy is the immediate past President for SC SOPHE and has also served in the Continuing Education and Newsletter Chair positions.
 She graduated in the Community Public Health program at California State University Northridge, and in Environmental Sciences from the University of California, Los Angeles.
-Khathy formerly conducted research with the Olive View-UCLA Education and Research Institute, part of the Los Angeles County Department of Health Services.
+Khathy formerly conducted research with the Olive View-UCLA Education and Research Institute, part of the Los Angeles County Department of Health Services, Research and Innovation Division.
 She has an extensive background across disciplines, and is energetic about chronic disease prevention with education, social determinants of health, and technology and innovation.
 Khathy currently serves as the Senior Director of Data, Evaluation, and Development for the YMCA of Metropolitan Los Angeles focusing on youth development, healthy living, and socially responsible programs in Los Angeles County.